Ahmedadel87/Tier/docs/documentation.md

       - `bool`: corresponds to i8 integers 0 and 1 masked as false (0) and true (1).

-      - `void`: raw memory, type not checked by the compiler.
+      - `void`: corresponds that there is nothing, unless it is a ptr which makes it raw memory.

       - `String`: part of the STL.